Assumption School First Grade

 Music: Bill Vaughan [email protected]

 Expectations: Active participation through singing and memorization of the score in class is primary.
-Good behavior in the classroom and church is absolute.
-Attendance with an animated spirit at all school sponsored Masses, Fall Festival, Christmas and Spring Concerts is mandatory.
+In order to do this, good behavior in the classroom and church is a must.
+Attendance with an animated spirit at all school-sponsored Masses, Christmas and Spring Concerts is mandatory.

-Grading: Grading will be based on assessments made at the time of a ‘performance,’ and quizzes afterwards.
+Grading: Grading (a letter or number grade) will be based on assessments made at the time of a ‘performance,’ and quizzes afterwards.
 Along with these assessments, I also review behavior in the classroom and church, active class participation, and attendance at mandatory liturgies/concerts.